 The long term plan for the course enables students to become proficient in the planning and production of a variety of different media products including graphics, websites and video.

-There are many opportunities for students to develop research skills and independently look at various ways media is used for different communication methods.
+There are many opportunities for students to develop knowledge and research skills and independently look at various ways media is used for different communication methods.

 The pathway for media from key stage 4 to key stage 5 – Key stage 5 course available, Media Studies.

 What did they learn at primary?